 - Want to play games, not watch them?
-Check out the best gaming TVs
+Check out the best gaming TVs of 2021

 You’ll need to overlook the inexplicable and quite significant lack of UK TV catch-up services if you’re going to find a place in your home for LG’s superb OLED55CX – but if you’re a sports fan then you should try your hardest.
 The LG is a great TV for sports-viewing – once you have a delve into the LG’s extensive set-up menus.

 Weirdly enough, it’s not the OLED55CX’s ‘Sports’ picture preset which makes sport look its best.
 Instead, get down into the depths of the set-up menus and select ‘TruMotion’, and then have a fiddle with the ‘de-judder’ and ‘de-blur’ adjusters.
 It’s fairly straightforward to get a balance that makes the LG’s motion-handling as smooth as freshly polished silk, while retaining all the detail and lovely color balance that the screen is capable of.

 Read more: LG CX OLED review

 In general terms, the Panasonic HX800 is something of a steal – the ‘picture-quality-per-pound’ ratio is perhaps stronger here than with any other TV in this list.
 And while it’s generous enough to offer complete HDR support (by no means a given, sadly), one of the headline reasons it’s such a bargain, relatively speaking, is the absolutely sterling work it does with televised sports.

 For once, this Panasonic is a TV that looks its best with sports when set to its ‘Sports’ picture mode.
 From there, it takes only a moment’s finessing of the ‘Intelligent Frame Creation’ setting to get a result that combines utterly convincing motion-handling with the fine edge-definition and detail retention that makes the Panasonic such an enjoyable and absorbing watch.